Filing your own divorce papers – How it’s done

 Common mistakes made by people on divorce petitions;

 - Capitalising everything.

-- Getting names wrong ( yes, really people can’t spell their own names).
+- Getting names wrong (yes, people really can’t spell their own names sometimes).

 - Spelling mistakes.